-Table 2.1 summarises the advantages and disadvantages of case study23 Table 2.2 Participant information table 25 Table 2.3 summarises the interview stages Table 2.4 summarises the context of the participating schools Table 2.5 summarises the phases of reflexive thematic analysis Table 2.6 Overviews the links between the thematic areas, conceptual structure obtained from the literature review, focus of analysis and impact of this study 39 Table 3.1 summarises the effects of love (cf. Merton 1960 & Bockmann 2017): 60 Table 7.1 summarises the data on prayer in Benedictine school chaplaincy 122 Table 7.2 summarises the data on community in Benedictine school chaplaincy 131 Table 7.3 summarises the data on obedience in Benedictine school chaplaincy 139 Table 7.4 summarises the data on stability in Benedictine school chaplaincy 145 Table 7.5 summarises the data on conversatio morum in emerging visions of leadership in contemporary Benedictine school chaplaincy148 Table 7.6 summarises the data on humility in emerging visions of leadership in contemporary Benedictine school chaplaincy154 Table 7.7 summarises the data on hospitality in Benedictine school chaplaincy 160 Table 7.8 summarises the data on work in Benedictine school chaplaincy Table 7.9 summarises the data on abba as a model of leadership in Benedictine school chaplaincy171 Table 7.10 summarises the data on shepherd as a model of leadership in Benedictine school chaplaincy173 Table 7.11 summarises the data on doctor and healer as a model of leadership in Benedictine school chaplaincy 175 Table 7.12 summarises the data on steward in emerging visions of leadership in contemporary Benedictine school chaplaincy178 Table 7.13 summarises the data on invitational leadership in Benedictine school chaplaincy181 Table 7.14 summarises the data on servant leadership in Benedictine school chaplaincy183 Table 7.15 summarises the data on Benedictine lay leadership Table 7.16 summarises the data on the formation of Benedictine lay leaders and the renewal of spiritual capital in Benedictine schools
+Table 2.2 Participant information table25 Table 2.3 summarises the interview stages28 Table 2.4 summarises the context of the participating schools Error!
+Bookmark not defined.
+Table 2.5 summarises the phases of reflexive thematic analysis30 Table 2.6 Overviews the links between the thematic areas, conceptual structure obtained from the literature review, focus of analysis and impact of this study 37 Table 3.1 summarises the effects of love (cf. Merton 1960 & Bockmann 2017): 58 Table 7.1 summarises the data on prayer in Benedictine school chaplaincy 120 Table 7.2 summarises the data on community in Benedictine school chaplaincy 130 Table 7.3 summarises the data on obedience in Benedictine school chaplaincy \dots 139 Table 7.4 summarises the data on stability in Benedictine school chaplaincy 145 Table 7.5 summarises the data on conversatio morum in emerging visions of leadership in contemporary Benedictine school chaplaincy148 Table 7.6 summarises the data on humility in emerging visions of leadership in contemporary Benedictine school chaplaincy154 Table 7.7 summarises the data on hospitality in Benedictine school chaplaincy 160 Table 7.8 summarises the data on work in Benedictine school chaplaincy166 Table 7.9 summarises the data on abba as a model of leadership in Benedictine school chaplaincy171 Table 7.10 summarises the data on shepherd as a model of leadership in Benedictine school chaplaincy173 Table 7.11 summarises the data on doctor and healer as a model of leadership in Benedictine school chaplaincy176 Table 7.12 summarises the data on steward in emerging visions of leadership in contemporary Benedictine school chaplaincy179 Table 7.13 summarises the data on invitational leadership in Benedictine school chaplaincy182 Table 7.14 summarises the data on servant leadership in Benedictine school chaplaincy184 Table 7.15 summarises the data on Benedictine lay leadership194 Table 7.16 summarises the data on the formation of Benedictine lay leaders and the renewal of spiritual capital in Benedictine schools204